ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-The result returns the items, and the count of total items in the table/view.  `Items` are always returned as `IEnumerable`.
+The result returns the items, the total item count (for paging) and status information.  `Items` are always returned as `IEnumerable`.

 ```csharp
 public sealed record ListQueryResult<TRecord>